amountcastlej/Cafe-/README.md

 # Cafe

-In this assignment we created various coffees to offer at the Cafe
+In this assignment we created a variety coffees to offer at the Cafe including prices